 Harrow Way Community School is a very popular oversubscribed secondary school, with more parental preferences (Year 7 admissions) than any other Test Valley school.
-We are now oversubscribed in all year groups and had 236 1st Choice applications for September 2020 (180 PAN).
+We are now oversubscribed in all year groups and have 242 1st Choice applications for September 2022 (180 PAN).
+We have been asked by the LA if we can take an additional 30 students in September.
+We are very proud of our achievements.
+We believe Harrow Way is a good school.